sad-pixel/bs-calendar/README.md

 2. For each available calendar, it decodes the Google Calendar URL and downloads the ICalendar feed
 3. An API service parses the downloaded ICal feeds and returns events from it

+## Motivation
+The IITM BS program has multiple courses, each with their own Google Calendar.
+It quickly becomes cumbersome to manage all these separate calendars: finding the URLs, adding them manually to your personal calendar, removing them when the term ends etc.

+This application aims to simplify this process by aggregating all course calendars in one place.
+Users can select which courses they're enrolled in and view all their academic events in a unified interface.

+Future plans include developing a user authentication system so students can log in once, select their courses, and have everything automatically sync with their personal Google Calendar.
+This will eliminate the need to manually manage multiple calendar subscriptions and ensure students always have the most up-to-date schedule information.

 ## Setup Instructions

 ```bash